TheFactoryMustGrowLarger/towering-tupilaqs/README.md

 [https://python-poetry.org/docs/master/#installing-with-the-official-installer](https://python-poetry.org/docs/master/#installing-with-the-official-installe)

 ## Add poetry to Windows Path
-If poetry does not get added to your path, click the windows start menu and search for "environment", you should get a hit for
+If poetry does not get added to your path ("poetry is not recognized as an internal or external command..."), click the windows start menu and search for "environment", you should get a hit for
 "edit environment variables for your account" and a dialog similar to this: [win10-env](https://www.computerhope.com/issues/pictures/win10-envirvariables.jpg).
-In the top dialog, select (or create if it does not exists) the Path variable and add the directory where poetry was installed.
+In the top dialog, select (or create if it does not exists) the Path variable and add the directory where poetry was installed (i.e. "c:\Users\xx\AppData\Roaming\Python\Scripts").
 Restart the command line-shell for the changes to take effect

 ## Poetry install
 In the towering-tupilaqs directory, use a terminal to: